Journalist Who Helped Break Snowden's Story Reflects On His High-Stakes Reporting

 He quit talking to me for several months after that.
 And we started up again because he believed I was handling these stories seriously, that I was diving into the subject in a way that was exposing truths that weren't being exposed anywhere else, because this wasn't just a question of opening the documents, reading and writing your story.
 The documents were incomplete, pieces of a jigsaw puzzle, very hard to understand.
 They required external reporting with sources in the government and out of the government.
 They required interpretation and discovery.
 And I was putting things together in a way that he thought was important.
 And so he got over his personal anger at the way I behaved.

-On the cybersecurity precautions he took when he visited Snowden in Moscow in Dec.2013
+On the cybersecurity precautions he took when he visited Snowden in Moscow in December 2013

-I don't like to be dramatic or self-important, but I thought, yeah, there's a pretty good chance that if an American journalist who is writing about secret American intelligence programs comes over to interview a former intelligence officer, Ed Snowden, that that would probably be worth their diversion of a little bit of surveillance to themselves.
+I don't like to be dramatic or self-important, but I thought, "Yeah, there's a pretty good chance that if an American journalist who is writing about secret American intelligence programs comes over to interview a former intelligence officer, Ed Snowden, that that would probably be worth their diversion of a little bit of surveillance to themselves."

 I assumed that my devices and my telephone calls would be monitored, and so to begin with, I didn't bring any data over with me.
 I wasn't gonna bring classified U.S. documents to a country where they could possibly read them and directly expose American secrets to a foreign power.